sakya/nextcloud.docker/README.md

 # nextcloud.docker
-Install Nextcloud in docker with mariadb, redis and cron.
+Install Nextcloud in docker with mariadb, redis, cron and caddy.

 ## Create a self signed certificate